Ride across Canada 1 - Mile Zero, Victoria to Winnipeg

 Day 15: Canmore to Mountain View Farm Camping, Calgary.

-Later on, I discovered a campsite a little further from the highway and decided it would be the perfect spot to spend the night.
-The campsite owners initially quoted a price of $40 per night, but after some negotiation, we settled on $28.
-The scenery gradually transformed from dense forests and majestic mountains to vast agricultural lands.
-After conducting research and conversations with people along the way, I mentally prepared myself for a journey across these vast open spaces.
+Later, I found a campsite a little off the highway and decided it would be perfect for the night.
+The owners initially wanted 40 dollars, but after some negotiation, we agreed on 28 dollars.
+The scenery was gradually changing from dense forests and mountains to vast farmland.
+After talking with people along the way and doing some research, I mentally prepared myself for crossing these huge open spaces.

 Day 16: Mountain View Farm Camping, Calgary to Gleichen.

-This campsite is situated amidst picturesque agricultural land, offering breathtaking views.
-Not only that, but it also provides free drinking water and a toilet facility.
-With plenty of daylight left, I had the perfect opportunity to enjoy the moment by cooking, enjoying coffee sessions, and exploring the surrounding area.
+This campsite sits in the middle of beautiful farmland with incredible views.
+It also has free drinking water and a toilet.
+With plenty of daylight left, I had the perfect chance to enjoy the moment… cooking, having coffee, and exploring the area around me.

 Day 17: Gleichen to Medicine Hat.

-There's something about these wide open lands that I simply love.
-It's just like being back in Nullarbour, Australia!
+There is something about these endless open lands that I absolutely love.
+Takes me right back to the Nullarbor, Australia!

-After reaching this point, the idea of riding all the way to Medicine Hat crossed my mind.
-However, I didn't want to risk finding accommodation in the dark, so I decided to search for options beforehand.
-While googling, I ended up connecting with some wonderful individuals from India.
-They were genuinely excited and graciously invited me to meet them shortly after I arrived in Medicine Hat.
+After reaching this point, I thought about riding all the way to Medicine Hat.
+But I did not want to search for accommodation in the dark, so I looked for options in advance.
+While searching online, I found some amazing people from India.
+They were really excited and invited me to visit them once I got to Medicine Hat.

 What a day!
 It was such an incredible day of cycling!
 (208 km).
 As soon as I arrived in the city, I met my hosts who were incredibly welcoming.
 They took me to an Indian restaurant and asked if I preferred staying in a hotel room or camping.
 I decided to go for camping.
 After enjoying a delicious Indian meal, we visited the site where a new temple will be constructed.
 Initially, they allowed me to pitch my tent anywhere in the area, but later they suggested I camp inside the shelter.
 They even provided me with food and water for the night.
 A big thank you to the MHHA!